ant3mc/ArtGenerator/README.md

 # Art Generator

 A real-time generative art application that creates colorful, cloud-like visual patterns using WebGL 2.0 .
+All-in-one html file( with integrated CSS and JS).

 ## Features